-The GAFTA Trade Diploma assessment exam has been redeveloped and is now available to eligible candidates on an on-demand basis.
+The GAFTA Trade Diploma assessment exam is now available to eligible candidates on an on-demand basis.

 In order to take the GAFTA Trade Diploma Exam candidates must meet the following criteria:

 - Have attended and passed the 4 GAFTA Professional Development courses, or

 - Have attended and passed the 6 GAFTA Distance Learning Programme modules, or